vczh/WebsitePlayground/README.md

 The project uses typescript with esmodule, which requires:
 - `"type": "module"` in package.json
-- `"module": "es6"` and optionally `"esModuleInterop": true` in tsconfig.json
+- `"module": "es2022"` and optionally `"esModuleInterop": true` in tsconfig.json

-When node or webpack with esmodule, TypeScript's import statement needs to be altered as follows:
+When node or esbuild with esmodule, TypeScript's import statement needs to be altered as follows:
 - `import a from './a` -> `import a from './a.js`
 - `import b from './bs` -> `import a from './bs/index.js`